RiyaDua/Colon_cancer_epigenetic_analysis/README.md

 # Charting the Epigenetic Dynamics in Colon Carcinogenesis using ChIP-Seq Analysis Techniques

-This repository contains the scripts and workflow for the **ChIP-Seq data analysis project** aimed at **mapping epigenetic changes associated with BRAF V600E mutations in colon cancer**.
+This repository contains the scripts and workflow for the ChIP-Seq data analysis project aimed at mapping epigenetic changes associated with BRAF V600E mutations in colon cancer.

 ## Project Overview
-The goal of this project was to **investigate the chromatin landscape and identify epigenetic changes during colon carcinogenesis** driven by **BRAF V600E mutations**. **ChIP-Seq data** was analyzed to profile histone modifications and understand the epigenetic regulation of gene expression in colon cancer.
+The goal of this project was to investigate the chromatin landscape and identify epigenetic changes during colon carcinogenesis driven by BRAF V600E mutations.
+ChIP-Seq data was analyzed to profile histone modifications and understand the epigenetic regulation of gene expression in colon cancer.

 ## Key Steps in Analysis Pipeline